marianlime/URL-Shortner/README.md

 # My Lonely URL
-In this project i have created a URL Shortner using next js and redis databse utelizing next js edge functions.
+In this project i have created a URL Shortner using next js and redis databse utilizing next js edge functions.